Zephyr Ring Saw

 6. What sort of preventive maintenance should I be doing?

 You should open the covers and inspect the working parts on a regular basis.
 Clean out any sediment that has accumulated, rinse the inside with fresh water, and inspect the rubber wheel inserts for wear.
 When you notice that the rubber has worn enough so that it doesn't hold the blade from moving from side to side, you should replace them.
 Follow this link for more information on wheel maintenance.
 The residue from some of the materials that you will cut is much more abrasive than others, and after a few inspections you will have a good idea of how often to inspect and clean your saw.
-You can often extend the life of the blade when cutting speed diminishes by cutting a small section of brick or rock.
+You can often extend the life of the blade when cutting speed diminishes by cutting a small section of a dressing stone, or alternately any hard gemstone or garden stone.
 This will help flush the softer material from the blade and sharpen the diamonds.
 Also, this is a good technique for removing burrs from the blade if you find that you are getting chipping in your glass.

 The Zephyr uses a standard fuse (some times called a mini fuse because of the size).
 It is 3 amps, fast acting.
 The easiest way to obtain replacments is to visit your local electronics store such as Fry's or Radio Shack.